mattgipson/soundboard-msg317/README.md

 - Make sure your audio file paths match your setup (by default, files go in public/sounds/).
 - The equalizer uses the Web Audio API; it may remain silent if the browser’s audio context is blocked (common until user interaction).
 - For multi-sound overlap or single-sound mode, modify the handlePlay logic in Soundboard.js.

+## Roadmap

+- Refactor CSS (change to SCSS, add variables and tokens for better themeing)
+- Improve visualizer design/function and Speakers animations
+- Improve UI
+- Extend audio options with UI toggles (TBD)
+- Host a demo for this project
+- Make visuazlier easier to theme
+- Much more TBD

 ## License